Wedgewood Weddings: 4 Star Certified Green Caterer Abbey Catering Cuts Down on Waste by Up to 90%

 Abbey Catering saves 160,460 gallons of water annually, the equivalent of 14 backyard swimming pools, by using low-flow aerators, high-efficiency pre-rinse spray valves, low-flow hand sinks, and automatic faucets.
 Additionally, Abbey Catering reduces its energy consumption with an Energy Star dishwasher, lighting timers in its office, and occupancy sensors in its restrooms and storage closets.
 With a heat recovery system water heater, tankless water heater, insulated pipes, and more, Abbey Catering is saving 262,380 kWh of electricity annually, the equivalent of nearly 40 passenger vehicles off the road for one year.

 "I applaud Abbey Catering for their dedication to reducing their environmental impact," said Michael Oshman, CEO and founder of the Green Restaurant Association.
-"Abbey Catering has set an example in National City for restaurants and caterers across California and the nation to follow.
+"Abbey Catering has set an example in San Diego County for restaurants and caterers across California and the nation to follow.
 By becoming a 4 Star Certified Green Caterer, Abbey Catering is proving it is possible for any caterer or restaurant to change their environmental footprint right now."

+"Working for a company that actively takes steps toward sustainability fills me with pride," said Megan Lessert, General Manager of Abbey Catering.
+"Knowing that our efforts make a real difference is extremely motivating and exciting.
+It has also brought my team closer together as we've learned, grown, and implemented new sustainable practices both on-site at our catering kitchen and off-site at our partner venues."

 About the Green Restaurant Association